lammps/lammps/doc/src/Howto_lammps_gui.rst

 - use or extract data from the created files and visualize it with either a molecular visualization program or a plotting program

 That procedure is quite effective for people proficient in using the command line, as that allows them to use tools for the individual steps that they are most comfortable with.
 It is often *required* to adopt this workflow when running LAMMPS simulations on high-performance computing facilities.

-The main benefit of using the LAMMPS-GUI application instead is that many basic tasks can be done directly from the GUI without switching to a text console window or using external programs, let alone writing scripts to extract data from the generated output.
+The main benefit of using LAMMPS-GUI is that many basic tasks can be done directly from the GUI without switching to a text console window or using external programs, let alone writing scripts to extract data from the generated output.
 It also integrates well with graphical desktop environments.

 LAMMPS-GUI thus makes it easier for beginners to get started running simple LAMMPS simulations.
 It is very suitable for tutorials on LAMMPS